hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization.md

 Type permissions allow you to control which fields from models are returned to which roles.
 You can use these to ensure that users can only access editable fields, or that only admins can access sensitive fields of a particular type.

-## Command permissions

-Command permissions focus on custom code and functions or procedures that can be run on your database.
-You can use these to ensure that only admins can execute certain code or functions.